theodorusclarence/notiolink/README.md

 Please read the full guide on [this notion page](https://notiolink.thcl.dev/installation-guide)

+If you are migrating from v0 to v1, I suggest to re-fork the project and add the environment variables.

 ## Features

 - ⚡ Unlimited branded links (use your own domain!)